gto76/race-go/README.md

-race
+Race
 ====

+Simple character racing game prototype.
+Definitely unfinished.
+But if nothing else displays a use of termbox-go library, which is basically stripped down ncurses for go.

 ![Alt text](/doc/race.png?raw=true "Screenshot")

-Just a simple character racing game against erratic computer opponent.
-Defenately unfinished.
-But if nothing else displays a use of termbox-go library, which is basicaly stripped down ncurses for go.

 ### How to run:
 ```
 sudo apt-get install golang